 Trump signs spending plan, avoiding shutdown

-President Donald Trump has signed an $854 billion spending bill to keep the federal government open through Dec.
+President Donald Trump signed an $854 billion spending bill on Friday to keep the federal government open through Dec.
 7, averting a government shutdown in the weeks leading up to the November midterm elections.

-That's according to a White House official, speaking on condition of anonymity to discuss the action.

 Trump's signature avoids a shutdown before the Nov.
 6 elections that will determine control of Congress.
-But he has expressed frustration that the bill doesn't pay for his long-stalled wall along the U.S.-Mexico border.
+But he has expressed deep frustration that the bill does not pay for his long-promised wall along the U.S.-Mexico border.
+GOP leaders had warned Trump a shutdown could be deeply damaging to Republicans, but Trump had made the case a shutdown could, in fact, be beneficial.

+The spending plan includes $675 billion for the Defense Department and increases military pay by 2.6 percent, the largest pay raise in nine years.